Bednaz98/SecurityUtils/README.md

 # SecurityUtils
 This is a utility package that combines using 'bcrypt' 'crypto-js', 'jsonwebtoken' and 'object-hash' for storing information in a data base either by hash or encryption.
+It also supports the rotation of encryption to maintain compatibility when performing security key rotation.

 # Overview